§ 1 Name and Seat

 The Society is listed under the name “Aktives Museum Faschismus und Widerstand in Berlin e.V.”, seat in Berlin, in the Register of Associations.

-Provide information and education on the history of Germany, and especially Berlin, during the Nazi era and the developments in German history that enabled the National Socialists to assume power as well as the consequences and continuities after 1945.
-Hence the Society performs work in the field of public instruction.
+- Providing information, especially to young people, about German and specifically Berlin history of the Nazi period and the developments in German history that facilitated the National Socialists’ coming to power as well as the consequences and continuities in the period after 1945.

 § 3 Charitable Nature of the Society